 - Trial by Fury (1969)

 The main characters are Chris and his roommate and partner Geronimo Johnson, an Apache Indian.
-They were sophomores at fictional Ivy League Kingston College.
+They were sophomores at the fictional Ivy League Kingston College.
 Other T.E.E.N. agents who showed up in the series, only for short appearances, included Spice Carter, a student at Vassar University; Yummi Toyama, a Japanese-American student at Berklee College of Music; and Beauregard Tatum, an African-American student at Harvard.
 It’s interesting the main characters went to a fictional college, but the secondary characters went to real ones.